CodeYourFuture/immersive-go-course/grpc-client-server/README.md

 ### Part 3: Scrape Prometheus Metrics
 The final step is to set up the Prometheus application to periodically pull metrics from your `prober_server`.

-Run Prometheus in Docker locally - see [Prometheus Installation](https://prometheus.io/docs/prometheus/latest/installation/).
 You'll need to set up a simple configuration to scrape your `prober_server`.
 Prometheus [configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/) is quite complex but you can adapt this [example configuration](https://github.com/prometheus/prometheus/blob/main/documentation/examples/prometheus.yml).

+Run Prometheus in Docker locally - see [Prometheus Installation](https://prometheus.io/docs/prometheus/latest/installation/).
+Use a shared volume for the configuration file, as suuggested in the guide above.

 Next, find your custom gauge metric from your `prober_server` in http://localhost:9090/metrics.
 Graph it in http://localhost:9090/graph.